rodrigobercini/import-SH4-unicos-por-municipios/EN_README.md

 [Municipalities/states codes and names](https://drive.google.com/open?id=1FU_1V7yYW-jILYy-KPW7UgvtYfYU7jRk) - There were mismatches for about 1.000 municipalities regarding MDIC and IBGE databases.
 Through a series of Vlookups and general feature engineering, the spreadsheet below contains matching codes for MDIC and IBGE.

 [States abbreviations and regions](https://drive.google.com/open?id=1BZd6-M2IULN6qCVi7GU-GBZOMwFOBFvX)
+# Alternativa analysis

+This repo focused on mesuring the number of unique HS4 imported by municipalities.
+However, the data obtained (containing municipalities names, values and regions) allows a myriad of analysis regarding the trends of international trade.

 # Plots